Laws in Wales Acts 1535 and 1542: Acts

 The two acts have the long titles An Act for Laws and Justice to be ministered in Wales in like Form as it is in this Realm and An Act for Certain Ordinances in the King's Majesty's Dominion and Principality of Wales.
 Together they are known as the Acts of Union.
-The aim of the acts were to incorporate Wales into what Henry VIII of England saw as part of his Tudor Empire, with himself as sovereign ruler.
+The aim of the acts were to incorporate Wales into the kingdom of England.

 The acts were not popularly referred to as the "Acts of Union" until 1901, when historian Owen M. Edwards assigned them that name.
 This name is misleading and the legal short title of each act has since 1948 been "The Laws in Wales Act".
 They are also often seen cited by the years they received royal assent, 1536 and 1543 respectively, although the official citation uses the preceding years, as each of these acts was passed between 1 January and 25 March, at a time when New Year's Day fell on 25 March.

 The act promulgated in 1535 was enacted in 1536, in the 8th session of Henry VIII's 5th parliament. which began on 4 February 1535/36, This was later repealed with effect from 21 December 1993.
 The act of 1542 was enacted in 1543, in the second session of Henry VIII's 8th parliament, which began on 22 January 1542/43.